cj-mills/christianjmills/_posts/2021-2-28-End-To-End-In-Game-Style-Transfer-Tutorial-3.md

 ### Create `ProcessImage()` Method

 Next, we'll make a new method to execute the `ProcessInput()` and `ProcessOutput()` functions in our `ComputeShader`.
 This method will take in the image that needs to be processed as well as a function name to indicate which function we want to execute.
 We'll need to store the processed images in textures with HDR formats.
 This will allow us to use color values outside the default range of `[0, 1]`.
 As mentioned previously, the model expects values in the range of `[0, 255]`.

+#### Method Steps

+1. Get the `ComputeShader` index for the specified function
+2. Create a temporary `RenderTexture` with random write access enabled to store the processed image
+3. Execute the `ComputeShader`
+4. Copy the processed image back into the original `RenderTexture`
+5. Release the temporary `RenderTexture`

+#### Complete Method

 ![unity-ProcessImage-method](..\images\end-to-end-in-game-style-transfer-tutorial\unity-ProcessImage-method.png)